 There has to be a meeting point.

-I don't think the problem is you though.
+I don't think the problem is you, though.

 Because when Obama was elected, I assume she was happy, right?

-Correct, sir, and I was no and you didn't go after her with a baseball bat, right?
+And you didn't go after her with a baseball bat, right?

 No, sir.